 Company Licensing and Registration

 These insurers represent the standard market.
 The Company Licensing and Registration Office incorporates and licenses domestic authorized carriers, and admits foreign insurers, licensing them to operate in the Texas standard admitted market.
-The Office also reviews and approved other related transactions that impact the charter and/or license of domestic insurers and the license of foreign insurers.
+This office also reviews and approves other related transactions that impact the charter and/or license of domestic insurers and the license of foreign insurers.
 Although not all-inclusive, this Office handles the transactions below which are among the mainstream operations that bear risk or provide related services.

 - Domestic Companies (stock and mutual property and casualty)

 - Foreign Companies (stock and mutual life and health)

 - Health Maintenance Organizations (HMOs)